Here are some tips from Anna, Morgan, and Samantha to help JM teens navigate both medical and social issues:

 If need be, work with your school to create a schedule that allows you to get the rest you need while staying on top of schoolwork.

 Find a friend or another student in each class who you trust to take notes and let you know of any necessary information given in class.

 Does it help?
 I have found going gluten-free to be very helpful.
 Please consult your doctor before starting a gluten-free or special diet.

 Is it worth it?
 Some patients report that it helps with pain and fatigue.

-How difficult is it?
-The problem with being gluten-free is you have to do it for at least three weeks before it starts to make a difference.
-This can be difficult because you won’t feel like it’s working, making you miss pizza.
-The good thing is, so many stores now sell gluten-free alternatives and many restaurants do as well.
-Some of these alternatives actually taste just as good, if not better.
-You just have to find the ones you like most!
+How difficult is it to maintain?
+The problem with a gluten-free diet is you have to do it for at least three weeks before it makes a difference.
+This trial period can be difficult because you won’t feel like it’s working, making you miss pizza even more!
+The good thing is so many stores, and restaurants now sell gluten-free alternatives.
+Some of these alternatives taste just as good, if not better.
+You have to find the ones you enjoy the most!